 At Mosaic Medicine Clinic, we see patients asking: is direct primary care worth it?
 This membership-based healthcare model promises transparent pricing and unlimited access to your physician for a monthly fee.

-Understanding Direct Primary Care Costs vs Traditional Healthcare
+Understanding the Direct Primary Care (DPC) model: No Deductible Costs vs Traditional Healthcare

 Monthly Fees vs Insurance Premiums

-Direct primary care membership fees range from $50 to $150 monthly for adults, with family plans starting around $100.
+A direct primary care plan typically charges a flat monthly fee, with a monthly fee ranging from $50 to $150 for adults and family plans starting around $100, and you can explore how much direct primary care costs in more detail based on your age, location, and clinic offerings.
 The average American family spends $1,797 monthly on health insurance premiums according to the Kaiser Family Foundation, plus copays of $25-50 per visit.
 A typical DPC member who pays $75 monthly spends $900 annually for unlimited primary care visits.
 Traditional patients often exceed this amount with just four doctor visits after they factor in copays and deductibles.

 Hidden Costs That Traditional Healthcare Creates

-Traditional healthcare conceals costs through deductibles that average $4,364 for individual plans and surprise bills for out-of-network providers.
-Administrative fees, prior authorization delays, and referral requirements create additional expenses that DPC eliminates entirely.
+Traditional healthcare conceals costs through deductibles that average $4,364 for individual plans and surprise bills for out-of-network providers, which often makes direct primary care your most affordable option for routine and preventive services.
+Administrative fees, prior authorization delays, and referral requirements create additional expenses that DPC clinics avoid by removing insurance paperwork and insurance billing from routine care.
 Patients avoid the $200-500 emergency room visits for non-urgent care because they can reach their DPC physician directly.
-Lab work and imaging cost significantly less through DPC practices that negotiate wholesale prices.
-For example, a basic metabolic panel costs $15 through DPC wholesale rates versus $150 through traditional insurance networks, while traditional insurance patients face inflated hospital rates even after they meet deductibles.
+Lab work and imaging cost significantly less through DPC practices that negotiate wholesale pricing.
+For example, a basic metabolic panel costs $15 through DPC wholesale rates versus $150 through traditional insurance networks, while traditional insurance patients face inflated hospital rates even after they meet deductibles, and routine in-house care is not processed through billing codes.

 Real Savings That Families Experience

-A family of four with a high-deductible health plan typically saves $3,000-5,000 annually when they combine DPC with catastrophic coverage instead of comprehensive insurance.
-Small business owners report they cut healthcare expenses by 40% while they improve care quality.
-Patients with chronic conditions like diabetes see the biggest benefits, as unlimited visits and direct physician access prevent costly complications that traditional fee-per-service models often miss due to appointment limits and rushed consultations.
+Most patients pair DPC with an insurance plan such as a high-deductible option, and a family of four typically saves $3,000-5,000 annually when they combine it with catastrophic coverage instead of comprehensive insurance.
+Small business owners report they cut healthcare expenses by 40% while gaining more predictable costs and improving care quality.
+Patients with chronic conditions like diabetes see the biggest benefits, as unlimited visits and direct physician access prevent costly complications that traditional fee-for-service models often miss due to appointment limits and rushed appointments.

-These cost advantages become even more valuable when you consider how DPC transforms your actual healthcare experience and access to care.
+These cost advantages become even more valuable when you consider how DPC transforms your actual healthcare experience and access to care, since direct primary care can reshape your overall healthcare by improving access, communication, and continuity.

 How Direct Primary Care Improves Your Healthcare Experience